cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 Note that:

-* You add both `stake` and `token` to Alice so as to increase compatibility with the CosmJS exercise.
+* You add both `stake` and `token` to Alice, so as to increase compatibility with the CosmJS exercise.
 * The genesis transaction is only with `stake`.

 </PanelListItem>

 <PanelListItem number="5" :last="true">

-Finally, you advertise the gRPC port so that any user know they ought to forward to the host; and have `checkersd` start by default:
+Finally, advertise the gRPC port so that any user knows they ought to forward to the host, and have `checkersd` start by default:

 ```diff
     RUN checkersd collect-gentxs